On this page:

 Parks can have a mix of different dwelling types and rental arrangements.
 For example, some caravan parks and holiday parks also contain sites for movable dwellings.

-To learn more about residential parks, download:
+To learn more about residential parks, view our Movable dwelling guide.

 Moving into a residential park is a significant commitment and it is important to fully understand how it could affect your finances and lifestyle.